EricGebhart/bike-gear-calc/README.md

 ## Current state

 ### Tests
-The tests have fallen out of date as of the last refactor.
-They need to be devided and reworked to match the new interface.

-The fixed-gear bike is working, but I've got to pack and move today, so the rest can wait until tomorrow.

 At this point tests are correct, but float comparisons are not always.

 ### API

-_The API is settling on maps at the moment.
-Fill in an *any-bike* map then call *new-bike* in one of the three bike namespaces.
-Defrecords might be a good choice for another refactor._
+The API is settling on maps at the moment.
+Fill in an *core/any-bike* map then call *bike* in one of the three bike namespaces.
+_(fixie, hub-gear or deraileur-gear)._
+Defrecords might be a good choice for another refactor.

 ### Data etc.